sveinse/canopen-asyncio/README.rst

 The library supports Python 3.8 or newer.

 This library is the asyncio port of CANopen.
-It is a fork of the upstream canopen_ library, adding support for running in an asyncio environment.
+It is a fork of the upstream python-canopen_ library, adding support for running in an asyncio environment.

 .. note::